-Subject to this Act the provisions of this Act shall come into operation on such date or dates as is or are respectively fixed by proclamation 1.
+Subject to this Act the provisions of this Act shall come into operation on such date or dates as is or are respectively fixed by proclamation.

 [3.
-Deleted by No. 49 of 1981 s.
+Deleted: No. 49 of 1981 s.
 3.]

 4. Effect of Act on other laws